polkadot-developers/polkadot-docs/polkadot-protocol/introduction/polkadot-networks.md

 A typical journey through the Polkadot development process might look like this:

-1. **Local Development Node** - for core Polkadot developers, the process begins in a local environment where you can work on upgrades and experiment with new features using a local development node.
+1. **Local development node** - for core Polkadot developers, the process begins in a local environment where you can work on upgrades and experiment with new features using a local development node.
 This environment allows for rapid iteration and testing in an isolated setup without the need for interacting with external networks

 2. **Westend** - once the upgrades are ready, they are deployed to [Westend](#westend), Polkadot's primary TestNet.
 Westend is designed to mimic the conditions of a live network without the risk of using real tokens.
 You can extensively test features here to ensure that everything works as expected before rolling them out to Kusama or Polkadot